bradymholt/jsh/README.md

 echo("Hello jsh")
 ```

-npx will look for a globally installed (`npm install -g jsh`) or locally installed version of jsh inside of `node_modules`, specified in a package.json.
-If found, it will use the installed version of jsh.
-Otherwise, it will download the latest version from npm each time it is run.
-Therefore, it is recommended to install jsh globally or locally when using npx so that it will be available not have to be downloaded each time.
+npx will look for a globally installed (`npm install -g jsh`) or locally installed (package.json / `node_modules` ) version of jsh, and use it if found.
+Otherwise, it will download the latest version from npm.
+Therefore, it is recommended to install jsh globally or locally when using npx so that it will be available and not have to be downloaded each time.

 ### npm global install